svioletg/viMusBot/config.md

 ### `prefixes`

-> Set the bot's command prefix.
-Two options are given: *public*, and *developer*.
-Which one is used is determined by the `public` key described later.
+> Set the bot's command prefixes for public and developer mode.

 **Valid options:** any string for each `public`/`developer` key